vwkd/code-system/src/languages/rust/data type/function.md

 can relax by prefixing with question mark ?Sized parameter then needs to be some sort of pointer

-- returns unit by default implicitly if doesn't return anything else
+- returns unit by default implicitly if doesn't return a value
+- returns implicitly last expression if any
+- can return early with `return` statement